lammps/lammps/doc/src/Howto_cac.rst

 such a material).
-The next three numbers denote the size of the finite element in terms of how many unit cells it is supposed to represent (note that this is very representative for an Eight_Node element but one or more of these may be a dummy input in the future for other element shapes like a sphere etc.).
+The next three numbers denote the size of the finite element in terms of how many unit cells it is supposed to represent (note that this is very representative for an Eight_Node element but one or more of these may not be used in the future for other element shapes like a sphere etc.).
 By convention, when specifying an atom with "Atom" as the element type the internal dof count and scale numbers are set to one.